jvfon/Blog/articles/tech/Shopify/shopify-developers.md

 Scroll down until you see "Theme templates and theme assets" and change the access to "read and write".
 Hit save and click on "create app".

 Create a folder inside your projects folder called "Shopify-theme".
-Go inside "Shopify-theme"
+Go inside "Shopify-theme".
+Go inside the "Shopify-theme" folder and add another folder: store-nameTheme".

 Go back to the Theme Kit documentation page: https://shopify.github.io/themekit/, go to "Getting started" and scroll to the bottom.

-Where it says "Create a new theme"
+Where it says "Create a new theme" copy the first line of code: ```theme new --password=[your-password] --store=[your-store.myshopify.com] --name=[theme name]``` and past it on admin command prompt.

+Go to your Shopify store: https://store-name.myshopify.com/admin/apps/private/261901854222, then find the password field, copy it and replace "[your-password]" with the password you copied from your store.
+The same thing do with the store name and them name.
+Go the search field of the browser, copy the store name from there: store-name.shopify.com.